American Cancer Society

-The American Cancer Society (ACS) is a nationwide voluntary health organization dedicated to eliminating cancer.
-Established in 1913, the society is organized into six geographical regions of both medical and lay volunteers operating in more than 250 Regional offices throughout the United States.
-Its global headquarters is located in the American Cancer Society Center in Atlanta, Georgia.
+The American Cancer Society (ACS) is a nationwide non-profit organization dedicated to eliminating cancer.
 The ACS publishes the journals Cancer, CA: A Cancer Journal for Clinicians and Cancer Cytopathology.

 History

 The society was founded on May 22, 1913, by ten physicians and five businessmen in New York City under the name "American Society for the Control of Cancer" (ASCC).
 The current name was adopted in 1944.

-At the time of founding, it was not considered appropriate to mention the word "cancer" in public.
-Information concerning this illness was cloaked in a climate of fear and denial.
-Over 75,000 people died each year of cancer in just the United States.
-The top item on the founders' agenda was to raise awareness of cancer, before any other progress could be made in funding research.
-Therefore, a frenetic writing campaign was undertaken to educate doctors, nurses, patients and family members about cancer.
-Articles were written for popular magazines and professional journals.
-The ASCC undertook to publish their own journal, Campaign Notes, a monthly bulletin with information about cancer.
-They began recruiting doctors from all over the United States to help educate the public about cancer.
+At the time of its founding, the American Society for the Control of Cancer (ASCC)—now known as the American Cancer Society—faced a daunting challenge: it was considered inappropriate to even mention the word cancer in public.
+The disease was cloaked in fear, stigma, and denial, which created significant barriers to education, diagnosis, and treatment.
+Recognizing that no real progress could be made until public awareness was raised, the ASCC made education its top priority.
+A nationwide information campaign was launched to inform doctors, nurses, patients, and families about the realities of cancer and the importance of early detection.

+One of the society’s most innovative strategies came in 1921, when it commissioned the Eastern Film Corporation, owned by Frederick S. Peck, to produce a silent melodrama titled The Reward of Courage.
+The film was designed to encourage viewers to visit their physician for regular checkups and to seek medical advice at the first sign of illness.

+In addition to film, articles were written for both popular magazines and professional journals to reach a wide audience.
+To further support its outreach, the ASCC began publishing its own monthly bulletin, campaign notes, which featured updates, educational content, and cancer-related information.

-In 1936, Marjorie Illig, an ASCC field representative, suggested the creation of a network consisting of new volunteers for the purpose of waging "war on cancer".
+To strengthen its efforts, the ASCC also recruited physicians from across the United States to join its mission and help educate the public about cancer—laying the groundwork for future awareness and research initiatives.In 1936, Marjorie Illig, an ASCC field representative, suggested the creation of a network consisting of new volunteers for the purpose of waging "war on cancer".
 From 1935 to 1938 the number of people involved in cancer control in the US grew from 15,000 to 150,000.
 According to Working to Give, the Women's Field Army, a group of volunteers working for the ASCC, was primarily responsible for this increase.

 The sword symbol, adopted by the American Cancer Society in 1928, was designed by George E. Durant of Brooklyn, New York.
 According to Durant, the two serpents forming the handle represent the scientific and medical focus of the society's mission, and the blade expresses the "crusading spirit of the cancer control movement".